mattermost/mattermost-developer-documentation/site/content/contribute/mobile/_index.md

 ---
-title: "Mobile Apps"
+title: "Mobile apps"
-heading: "Mattermost Mobile Apps"
+heading: "Mattermost mobile apps"
 description: "The Mattermost mobile apps are written in JavaScript using React Native.
 Learn more about our mobile app repo, community channel and more."
 date: "2022-03-15T12:01:23-04:00"
 weight: 4